Mentioned as early as the year 1394, the Kessler has been marketed under its own name since 1830.

 Whole grape pressing, static racking.
 Fermentation in thermocontrolled tuns for 1 to 4 months.
 Ageing on fine lees for 8 months.

-The colour is light yellow with green reflections, of average intensity.
-The disk is bright, limpid and transparent.
-The wine shows youth.
+The robe is a pale yellow, with light green reflections of average intensity.
+The disk is bright, limpid, transparent.
+The wine shows a beautiful youth.